Dan Hartman: Career

-The Legends and the Edgar Winter Band
+The Legends and the Edgar Winter Group

-Hartman joined his first band the Legends at the age of 13 in 1964 at the request of his older brother David (Dave) who asked him to play keyboards.
+Hartman joined his first band the Legends at the age of thirteen in 1964 at the request of his older brother David (Dave) who asked him to play keyboards.
 Hartman was initially reluctant to join, as he gravitated towards Motown rather than the Beatles-esque sound that the band members favored.
 The original lineup consisted of Hartman (keyboards), Dave (guitar and vocals), Denny Woolridge (bass) and Ralph Swartz (drums).
 A later member was Dave Cope on bass.
 From its inception, the Legends played at various spots throughout Central Pennsylvania, including local churches, dances, rock shows and outdoor concerts.
 The Legends initially started out as a soul group, but transitioned from a psychedelic rock to hard rock band by the early 1970s.

 By the early 1970s, Dave had left the Legends and Hartman became the band leader with Larry Sadler on drums and Joe Caloiero on bass.
-Hartman's role further expanded in that he wrote much of the band's music (as well as played electric piano, organ, and guitar), but despite the release of a number of recordings, none turned out to be widespread hits.
+Hartman wrote much of the band's music and played electric piano, organ, and guitar, but despite the release of a number of recordings, none turned out to be widespread hits.
 Their first record release was a recording of Cat Stevens' "Baby Get Your Head Screwed on Right" on the Up label.

-They next released a two-sider with the Bridge Society label consisting of the songs "Keep On Running" (a song popularized by the Spencer Davis Group) and "Cheating" (originally recorded by the Animals).
+They next released a two-sider with the Bridge Society label consisting of the songs "Keep On Running", a song popularized by the Spencer Davis Group, and "Cheating", originally recorded by the Animals.
 Their third release was the Hartman-penned songs "High Towers"/"Fever Games" on Railroad House Records.
 The band also recorded "Sometimes I Can't Help It" and "Jefferson Strongbox".
 While part of the Legends, Hartman worked as a banker for a time and wore a fake mustache in the promos so that his employers would not recognize him.